 - How to plan for shared custody of children

 What Happens During Family Therapy?

-First, your therapist will talk to everyone in the family to help her understand what's going on.
-She'll ask questions about how each person views the problems, when the trouble started, and how the family has been trying to manage things so far.
+First, your therapist will talk to everyone in the family to help them understand what's going on.
+They'll ask questions about how each person views the problems, when the trouble started, and how the family has been trying to manage things so far.